 Going for a stroll outdoors can help you absorb vital Vitamin D, which helps keep teeth, bones and muscles healthy.
 Vitamin D can be found in the sun’s rays and in meat, fish and eggs.
 So making sure you get out in the sun can help you ensure you get plenty of Vitamin D, extra important if you’re a veggie or a vegan!

-2. Improve your mood
+2. Improve your mood and mental wellness

 Backed up by psychological experiments, just by going for a 12-minute walk (even if you’re going somewhere you don’t want to!) will lift your mood and helps combat poor mental health, depression and anxiety.

 Walking can help get your blood pumping, without putting strain on your heart, and could offer more health benefits than the aforementioned marathon run!

 4. Slims your waist line